miRTop/incubator/microRNA Nomenclature.md

-# microRNA gene and products Nomenclature (created by Thomas Desvignes)
+# microRNA gene and products Nomenclature

 The situation:
-Clear unambiguous microRNA naming is essential for accurate communication.
-Many ways have been used over the years to name microRNA genes, their products but also their intermediate forms (primary transcript and precursor). miRBase, the international reference microRNA database, Gene Nomenclature Consortia (HGNC, MGI, ZFIN, etc...) used to use different nomenclature guidelines.
+Clear and unambiguous microRNA naming is essential for accurate communication.
+Many ways have been used over the years to name microRNA genes, their products but also their intermediate forms (primary transcripts and precursors). miRBase, the international reference microRNA database, Gene Nomenclature Consortia (HGNC, MGI, ZFIN, etc...), and researchers often use different nomenclature systems.

 A unified nomenclature system is needed to improve communication.